 Directives from the Internal Revenue Service, the Social Security Administration, the U.S. Department of Labor and other agencies have forced electronic delivery of essential government services, including savings bonds, Social Security earnings statements, federal benefits checks, pension information and more.

 The Coalition for Paper Options supports efforts to restore paper-based access, including:

-The U.S. Securities and Exchange Commission (SEC) has proposed new regulation (Rule 30e-3), which would eliminate the current default requirement for mutual funds to transmit shareholder reports and other important information to investors in paper form.
-Implementing this change will potentially harm millions of investors - the majority of whom have already expressed a preference for paper-based investment materials.
+The U.S. Securities and Exchange Commission (SEC) has proposed regulation (Rule 30e-3), which would eliminate the current default requirement for mutual funds to transmit shareholder reports and other important information to investors in paper form.
+Hard-copy shareholder reports are a critical and widely read resource for investors.
+Evidence and experience show that arbitrarily providing shareholder reports online, as Rule 30e-3 would do, will decrease both access and readership.

-Introduced by Rep. Dan Benishek (R-MI), the Personal Access to Paper Election Reform (PAPER) Act (H.R.
+Introduced by Rep. Dan Benishek (R-MI) last session, the Personal Access to Paper Election Reform (PAPER) Act (H.R.
 3673) amends the Internal Revenue Code of 1986 to require the Secretary of the Treasury to mail paper forms and instructions to individuals who filed a paper return for the preceding tax year.
-The PAPER Act would establish the right to information in a format that is accessible to all, recognize and protect the need for individuals to access paper-based tax resources, and block the IRS from eliminating important paper-based documents and services without just cause.